Rumata01/Petbottle-public/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the Apache License.
 See the `LICENSE` file for full details.